ecmwf/metview-python/docs/api/functions/unipressure.rst

    :type levels: list
    :rtype: :class:`Fieldset`

    ``lnsp`` must contain an lnsp field, which is identified by its ecCodes paramId.
-By default the value of 152 is used but it can be overriden by the optional ``lnsp_code``.
+By default the value of 152 is used but it can be overridden by the optional ``lnsp_code``.

    The list of target model levels to compute the pressure on depends on the actual arguments: